AxonIQ/axon-server-api/.github/ISSUE_TEMPLATE/1_feature_request.md

 ---
 name: 'Feature request'
-about: 'Suggest a feature for Axon Server'
+about: 'Suggest a feature for the Axon Server API'
 title:
 type: 'Feature'
 ---